AuDigitalHealth/lingo/docs/CONFIGURATION.md

     // backend, so the frontend doesn't repeatedly ask for the same information if there's many users. ims-username=
     ims-password=
+    // For users to be able to access the application, they will need to be included in one of the following config properties
+    // to be able to login, and for this user to be able to be assigned tasks/tickets there IMS username needs to be included here, as a comma seperated list snomio.jira.users=exampleuser1,exampleuser2
+    // users that can login, but won't be assignable to tasks/tickets lingo.internal.users=exampleuser3,exampleuser4

 #### Additional Options